Self Employed Carpenter

 "That's no problem, Matt," Steve said.
 "I'll keep you busy doing piecework if you are interested."

-"I have to meet with the general contractor about the work we had done on these buildings so that we can get paid for it," Steve said.
-"Why don't you take the day off and come back tomorrow.
+"I have to meet with the general contractor today about the work we had done on these buildings so we can get paid for it," Steve said.
+"Why don't you take the day off and come back tomorrow?
 I'll have work for you to do."

 I had become good friends with the guys at the apartment project and was happy to be able to continue working with them.

 I drove home wondering if I had somehow caused the fire.
-No one was blaming me for it, but I couldn't help but to think that maybe I had flicked a cigarette too close to one of the piles of highly flammable moisture barrier.
-I had been careful, but maybe the wind caught a spark.
+No one was blaming me, but I couldn't help but think that maybe I had flicked a cigarette too close to one of the piles of Highly Flammable sheets of moisture barrier.
+I had been careful, but perhaps the wind caught a spark.
 Other workers were in the building that Friday.
 It could have been any of us that caused the fire.
 I would never know.

-The next morning, Steve had a list of things for me to build.
+The next day, I drove back to the job site.
+Steve had a list of things for me to build.
 The first was framing a bay window on the bottom floor of one of the completed buildings.
-From a distance, he kept an eye on me while I cut and nailed each piece.
+Discretely, Steve kept an eye on me while I cut and nailed each piece.
 I think he was testing my carpentry skills to see what other work he could throw my way.
-Ever since I began calling myself a carpenter, just about everything I built was a new experience.
-Six months prior, I had been drawing blood in a hospital, with no clue that I would be framing a bay window in my near future.
+Since I began calling myself a carpenter, nearly everything I built was a new experience.
+Six months prior, I had been drawing blood from patients in a hospital with no clue that I would someday be framing a bay window.

 "Looking good, Matt!"
 Steve said.
-"I would have framed it a little differently, but there's nothing wrong with your work.
+"I would have framed it differently, but there's nothing wrong your way.
 Do you want to frame some fireplaces?
-I have about 10 of them that need to be done quickly."
+I have about 10 of them for you."

 "Sure!"